dharc-org/chad-ap/README.md

 ## Description
 This repository contains the full documentation produced during the development of CHAD-AP.
 In particular:
-* the `docs` folder contains the documentation about the current state of the model and some examples;
-* the `object` folder contains the full documentation of the module specific to modeling the exhibition objects starting from their bibliographic metadata;
-* the `process` folder contains the full documentation of the module specific to modeling the digitisation workflow of the exhibition.

-In turn, both the `object` and the `process` folder are organized as follows:
 * the `data` directory contains the full set of refactored ABoxes, one for each iteration, written in the Turtle RDF serialisation;
 * the `development` directory contains a folder per development iteration, each containing a full test case with:
     - a `motivating scenario`, which defines the scope of the single iteration, along with some examples;